kvpb/.files/readme.md

 #### What-is

 &nbsp;&nbsp;I's scratching system I built at university for better faster cleaner notetaking.
-And in case you wonder, yes, even this read-me has been written following these guidelines.
+This read-me has been written following these guidelines.

-#### How-to

-&nbsp;&nbsp;Launch a word processor (eg Word for Mac 2011 or TextEdit) then… No, really.
-I mean, seriously.
-Please, don't even tell me you need a walkthrough to use these.

-&nbsp;&nbsp;**Note:** Be confident with these, they're self-explicit as possible.
-It's built to be easy and fast to learn, use and understand.
-If you've got any suggestion to improve it, feel free to jump in, express yourself, let loose --- open an issue or contact me via Facebook.
+&nbsp;&nbsp;**Note:** If you have any suggestion to improve it, feel free to jump in, express yourself, let loose --- open an issue or contact me via Facebook.
 You're always welcome.

 - - -